anasen-collab/analysis/SiCal/SiRelativeCal/QQQ3s/readme.md

 Detector number, Front channel, Slope
 The first line of dat files is a dummy line.
 The QQQ detectors correspond to detectors number 0-3.
 Each detector has 32 channels (0-31).
+The `.dat` files are included in the repository as an example.
+The run-to-run changes in the `.dat` files are excuded by `.gitignore`.
+To force the updated files to be saved to the repository, use the command `git add -f file.dat`.

 ## Step 1
 Loop over front channels.
 Channels 16-31 in the `.dat` file will be filled in.
 For each detector (`DetNum=0-3`), each front channel (`FrontChNum=0-15`) is gain-matched with a particular back channel (typically `BackChNum=0`).